Blockchain in energy

 The energy sector typically relies on complex networks and supply chains involving numerous participants.
 Oil production and distribution, for example, involves a number of stages, including exploration, extraction, refining, transportation and marketing.
 Blockchain technology can help organize the different parties involved in those activities, thus ensuring frictionless communication, speeding up processes and eliminating inefficiencies across the supply chain.
 Such optimizations can lead to considerable cost savings for an organization.

-Another valuable feature of blockchain technology is its ability to improve transparency across a network of multiple parties.
+Another valuable feature of blockchain in energy is its ability to improve transparency across a network of multiple parties.
 Since every member in a given blockchain network has their own copy of the blockchain ledger, the information recorded on that ledger is easily verifiable.
 What’s more, blockchain’s immutability guarantees that the records already stored on the ledger cannot be changed.
 This can also improve regulatory compliance across the industry.

 All this can be achieved without companies having to give up control over their sensitive data.
 This is very important in an industry that relies heavily on trade secrets.